Reid-E0/book-app/README.md

 # book-app

 Welcome to myReads!
-This project respresents the culmination of my work in the Code Louisville program.
-For this project, I decided that I wanted to create an app that would allow users to create lists of books they plan to read, as well as query the Library of Congress database for additional materials. pstone project for Code Louisville
+This project represents the culmination of my work in the Code Louisville program.
+For this project, I decided that I wanted to create an app that would allow users to create lists of books they plan to read, as well as query the Library of Congress database for additional materials. capstone project for Code Louisville

 ## Installation